icanlab/mediator/mediator_framework/README.md

-# Use of mediator_framework
+## Tutorial of developing translation scripts
-- Use pyband to generate Yangbandings
+- Use pyangbind to generate YANG bindings
-- Modify pyband source code to generate the corresponding translation script template.
+- Modify pyangbind source code to generate the corresponding translation script template.
-- According to the needs of third parties, modify or fill in the function interface.
+- Developers implement interfaces according to their own demands.